Convexity of sets and quadratic functions on the hyperbolic space: Introduction

 The hyperbolic space is a non-Euclidean smooth manifold of negative constant sectional curvature, see for example \cite{BenedettiPetronio1992, Ratcliffe2019}.
-A concise introductory note on hyperbolic space can be found at \cite{Cannon1997}.
+A concise introductory note on hyperbolic spaces can be found in \cite{Cannon1997}.
 Over the recent years several theoretical and practical applications of the hyperbolic space have emerged.
 Although we are not concerned with practical issues at this time, we emphasize that practical applications appear whenever the natural structure of the data is modeled as an optimization problem on the hyperbolic space.
 For instance, several problems in machine learning, artificial intelligence, financial networks, as well as procrustes problems and many other practical questions can be modeled in this setting.
-Papers dealing with these subjects include, machine learning \cite{nickel2018learning}, artificial intelligence \cite{muscoloni2017machine}, neural circuits \cite{sharpee2019argument}, low-rank approximations of hyperbolic embeddings \cite{jawanpuria2019low,tabaghi2020hyperbolic}, procrustes problems \cite{Tabaghi2021}, financial networks \cite{keller2021hyperbolic}, complex networks \cite{Kriouko2010, Moshir2021}, embeddings of data \cite{Wilson2014} and there references therein.
+Papers dealing with these subjects include, for machine learning \cite{nickel2018learning}, for artificial intelligence \cite{muscoloni2017machine}, for neural circuits \cite{sharpee2019argument}, for low-rank approximations of hyperbolic embeddings \cite{jawanpuria2019low,tabaghi2020hyperbolic}, for procrustes problems \cite{Tabaghi2021}, for financial networks \cite{keller2021hyperbolic}, for complex networks \cite{Kriouko2010, Moshir2021}, for embeddings of data \cite{Wilson2014} and the references therein.
 We also mention that there are many related papers on strain analysis, see for example, \cite{vollmer2018automatic,yamaji2008theories}.